ananthu-asokkumar/ixigo-thugs/README.md

 4. Kishan Kumar

 ## About Project
 ixigo is an Indian AI-based online travel portal, launched in 2007.
-Headquartered in Gurgaon, ixigo aggregates and compares real-time travel information, prices and availability for flights, trains, buses, and hotels, and allows ticket booking through its associate websites and apps.We have tried to clone the website to with all fuctionalities.
+Headquartered in Gurgaon, ixigo aggregates and compares real-time travel information, prices and availability for flights, trains, buses, and hotels, and allows ticket booking through its associate websites and apps.We have made this clone as a part of built week in masai school for eductional purpose.Our landing page is the flights booking page and we have done almost all functionalities till successfull booking of a flight.

 ## Build With
 * React JS
 * Redux
-* MAterial UI
+* Material UI
 * Bootstrap
 * NodeJS
 * Express